wp-plugins/meks-flexible-shortcodes/readme.txt

 == Installation ==

-1. Upload meks-shortcodes-widget.zip to plugins via WordPress admin panel or upload unzipped folder to your wp-content/plugins/ folder
+1. Upload meks-flexible-shortcodes.zip to plugins via WordPress admin panel or upload unzipped folder to your wp-content/plugins/ folder
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. While you are in edit post/page screen in admin, click on the shortcodes icon located inside visual editor to open shortcodes generator interface

 == Frequently Asked Questions ==

-- For any questions, error reports and suggestions please visit http://mekshq.com/contact
+For any questions, error reports and suggestions please visit http://mekshq.com/contact

 == Changelog ==